ioccc-src/winner/next/guidelines.md

 in the OS.
 Instead, make use of a well known and widely available open source program (one that actually works) to display audio/visual data.

-X client entries should avoid using X related libraries and software that are not in wide spread use.
+X client submissions should avoid using X related libraries and software that are not in wide spread use.

 <p class="leftbar">